-New Zealand has an abundance of remote, scenic spots ideally suited to freedom camping, however please be aware freedom camping is only permitted in certified self-contained vehicles, or in close proximity to public restrooms, so it is important to do some investigation prior to departure in order to obey any legal requirements and avoid fines.
+New Zealand has an abundance of remote, scenic spots ideally suited to freedom camping, however please be aware freedom camping is only permitted in certified self-contained vehicles, or in designated areas in close proximity to public restrooms.
+Therefore it is important to do some investigation prior to departure in order to obey any legal requirements and avoid fines.

 In The South…

-Nelson and its surrounding coastal landscapes offer many idyllic opportunities for both camping and freedom camping, some even within the city limits.
-Heading south down the West Coast of the South Island you will encounter Blenheim and Kaikoura – home to delicious seafood and plenty of opportunities for marine fun.
-Further along you will encounter many smaller rural townships as you head southwards to Christchurch, the largest city in the South Island.
+Heading south down the East Coast of the South Island you will encounter Blenheim and Kaikoura – home to delicious seafood and plenty of opportunities for marine fun.
+Further along you will encounter many smaller rural townships in the Waimakariri District as you head southwards to Christchurch, the largest city in the South Island.

 In The North…

-The coastal nature of New Zealand’s far north makes for ideal temperatures and weather conditions for camping.
-Lower down the North Island you have the picturesque Coromandel countryside, the remote areas of Gisborne, Hawkes Bay and the East cape, and the warmer, more central areas of the Bay Of Plenty.
-Lower North Island areas like New Plymouth, Palmerston North and Wellington are full of interesting activities and places to visit.
+Lower down the North Island you have the picturesque Coromandel countryside, the remote areas of Gisborne, Hawkes Bay and the East Cape, and the warmer, more central areas of the Bay Of Plenty including Rotorua, Tauranga, Whakatane and Kawerau.